LaithMimi/HTTPServer/README.md

    - Failure to bind to the specified port.
 2. **Client Errors**:
    - Invalid HTTP requests are rejected with `400 Bad Request`.
-   - Requests for unsupported methods return `501 Not Implemented`.
+   - Requests for unsupported methods return `501 Not Supported`.
 3. **File Errors**:
    - Missing files return `404 Not Found`.
    - Files without proper read permissions return `403 Forbidden`.